1.0 OBJECT OF THE GAME

 7.5 Balls off the Table

-NOTE: If a player removes the 8-ball from the pool table, it results in a loss of game (see 4.2, Game Loss).
+NOTE: If a player removes the 8-ball from the pool table, it results in a loss of game.

 7.6 Foot on the Floor

-Failure to have at least one foot on the floor at the moment the cue tip strikes the cue ball is a ball in hand foul.
+Failure to have at least one foot touching the floor at the moment the cue tip strikes the cue ball is a ball in hand foul.

 7.7 Jump Shot